 This notice is no longer current.

-A text-copy of the update is available below the image for easy reading.
+A text-copy of the full update is available below the image for easy reading.

 More Recent Stories from Dimboola Courier

 LOCAL BUSINESS ADVERT.